malexisw/Cart/README.md

 # ShopCart

+## Content

+It's a site to learn how to do a cart in a e-commerce site.

+## Techno

 This project is made with Angular.

-## Content

-It's a site to learn how to do a cart in e-commerce site.